11.4. Numerical Integration¶

 11.4.1.
 MATLAB’s Integral Function¶

-MATLAB has a function for computing definite integrals called integral, which is a
+MATLAB has a function for computing definite integrals called

-replacement for an older function called quad
+, which replaces an older function called quad

 .
-The integral
+The

-uses a global adaptive quadrature algorithm where
+function uses a global adaptive quadrature algorithm

 The integral

-function is called with arguments of a function handle and the
+function is called with arguments of a function handle

-interval of the integral (I = integral(f, a, b)
+and the interval of the integral (I = integral(f, a, b)

 ).
-Be sure to use
+Be sure to

-Inf
+and Inf

 ) may be used.
-See MATLAB’s documentation for information about complex
+See MATLAB’s documentation

-functions, and the use of tolerances and waypoints.
+for information about complex functions, and the use of tolerances and

 Here are a few usage examples.